 What are illegal actions for landlords when delaying repairs?

-It's illegal for landlords to ignore or unreasonably delay repairing issues that affect the habitability of the property.
+It is illegal for landlords to ignore or unreasonably delay repairing issues that affect the habitability of the property.
 This can lead to legal consequences, such as defense claims from tenants during eviction proceedings.

 What restrictions exist on rent increases for landlords in Rhode Island?

 Landlords must provide a 30-day notice for standard rent increases, and a 60-day notice if the tenant is over the age of 62.
-Increases can't be used retaliatorily or discriminatively, ensuring tenants have time to consider their options.
+Increases cannot be used retaliatorily or discriminatively, ensuring tenants have time to consider their options.

 What are the eviction notice requirements in Rhode Island?